redis/node-redis/md/v4-to-v5.md

 ## Commands

-Some command arguments/replies changed to be more aligned with Redis:
+Some command arguments/replies have changed to align more closely to data types returned by Redis:

 - `ACL GETUSER`: `selectors`
 - `CLIENT KILL`: `enum ClientKillFilters` -> `const CLIENT_KILL_FILTERS` [^enum-to-constants]